Sjord/Sjord.github.io/_posts/2019-01-07-quickly-set-up-a-test-mail-server.md

 ### Using MailSlurper

-[MailSlurper](http://mailslurper.com/) is a tool programmed in Go that opens a mailserver and shows all mails through a web interface.
+[MailSlurper](http://mailslurper.com/) is a tool programmed in Go that opens a mail server and shows all mails through a web interface.
 The ports it uses are specified in a configuration file, `config.json`.
-It is pretty straightforward and easy to use.
+It is pretty straightforward and easy to use, and it handles HTML emails better than the Python solution described above.

 <img src="/images/mailslurper.png" width="100%" alt="MailSlurper screenshot">

-### Using specifiedPickupDirectory
+### Using application configuration

-If you are developing a .NET application, you can configure mail to be stored in a specific directory instead of being sent out over SMTP.
+If you are using a .NET application, you can configure mail to be stored in a specific directory instead of being sent out over SMTP.
 Using the [specifiedPickupDirectory](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/specifiedpickupdirectory-element-network-settings) directive you can configure the directory to store your mails in.

+Similarly, for Django there is a [console email backend](https://docs.djangoproject.com/en/dev/topics/email/#console-backend).
+Putting the following in the settings.py will display emails on the console instead of sending them:

+    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'

 ### More tools

+These tools set up a temporary email server on your own computer:

 * [smtp4dev](https://github.com/rnwood/smtp4dev)
 * [Dummy SMTP Server](https://github.com/enbiso/dummy-smtp-server)